filipgeppert/evenergy_exercise/readme.md

 # How to run the assignment
 1. `python venv env` to install requirements
 2. `source env/bin/activate` to activate environment
+3. `pip install -r requirements.txt` to install requirements
-3. `python main.py` to run an example from the exercise
+4. `python main.py` to run an example from the exercise

 This will produce an array with 0 (don't charge)/1 (charge) for each minute between plug time in and unplug time.